• Skip to primary navigation

 Jump to Recipe Print Recipe

-applesauce dog treats ingredients and the baked treats.
+Homemade applesauce dog treats and the ingredients to make them.

-a pile of homemade applesauce dog treats on a plate.
+Homemade applesauce dog treats piled on a plate.

-homemade applesauce dog treats piled on a plate.
+Homemade paw-shaped applesauce dog treats on and beside a plate.

 overhead view of homemade applesauce dog treats on a plate.